FBI says Zodiac case remains open after independent group says it has ID'd killer

 "The Zodiac killer case remains open," the FBI told Fox News.
 "We have no new information to share."

-The Case Breakers also believe Poste, who is deceased, is responsible for the 1966 killing of Cheri Jo Bates in Riverside, California, two years before the first killing attributed to the Zodiac occurred.
+The Case Breakers also believe Poste, who is deceased, is responsible for the 1966 killing of Cheri Jo Bates in Riverside, California, two years before the first killing attributed to the Zodiac.

-Bates was killed on Oct.
+Bates was killed Oct.
 31, 1966 and found on a college campus.
 Her murder remains unsolved.
-In August the Riverside Police Department offered a $50,000 reward for information leading to her killer.
+In August, the Riverside Police Department offered a $50,000 reward for information leading to her killer.

 The Case Breakers said a 1975 FBI memo states that Bates was the Zodiac's "sixth victim."